 WHAT TYPE OF SERVICE DO I HAVE, GRAVITY OR GRINDER PUMP?

 The City wastewater (WW) system has both traditional gravity sewer mains and low pressure mains with individual grinder pumps on customer properties.
 Grinder pumps are often required because the hilly terrain doesn’t work with a traditional gravity WW system.
 If you have a new WW connection, the New Connection Form identifies whether you are a gravity or grinder pump customer.
-If you are a new customer with an existing WW connection, you can look on your property to check whether there is grinder pump equipment visible (a metal mushroom vent lid) or call the City Wastewater Manager at 512-610-6837 or go to WW Program page on the City website at www.westlakehills.gov and check your address on the City WW Collection System Map to find out whether you are a gravity (red dot) or grinder pump (blue dot) customer.
+If you are a new customer with an existing WW connection, you can look on your property to check whether there is grinder pump equipment visible (a metal mushroom vent lid) or call the City Wastewater Manager at 512-610-6837 or go to WW Program page on City website and check your address on the City WW Collection System Map to find out whether you are a gravity (red dot) or grinder pump (blue dot) customer.
 The WW Program page also includes more information about the program and who to call for billing and service calls.

 If you are a gravity customer, you are responsible for maintaining the service line from your house to the tap.
 If you are a grinder pump customer, you are responsible for supplying power to the grinder pump, maintaining the discharge line from the house to the grinder pump, proper use of the grinder pump, and providing access to the grinder pump if it needs to be serviced.
 The City is responsible for maintaining the grinder pump control panel, pump and tank, as well as the service line from the pump to the tap.
 The City also maintains all gravity and low pressure mains, as well as three lift stations that pump wastewater to Austin.
 WW customers pay for all maintenance costs through their monthly bills.
 Shared costs are incurred should your grinder pump or control panel need to be repaired or replaced outside of the warranty period.
 These shared costs are split 50/50 between the resident and the City as per Utilities Wastewater Fees Amendment 380, Code of Ordinances Appendix A Fee Schedule Article AS.OD Utility Fees Section AS.001,m.